 However, experts also noticed that while hydrating serums are able to increase or provide similar hydrating effects as a moisturiser, moisturisers are still necessary.

-Likewise, there are other things to keep in mind when attempting to mix different products.
+Likewise, there are other things to keep in mind when attempting to mix two serums together.
 Experts urge you to be mindful of what skin products go after another one in your skincare routine.
 If you’re using a harsh cleanser, scrub or mask, be careful with any follow up products.
 Some products, like retinol serums or vitamin C serums, might be too aggressive to apply on your skin right after vigorous cleansing as they might cause irritation and itching sensations.

 Moreover, experts suggest limiting your daily routine to 2-3 serums as this increases the probability of them being absorbed correctly and achieving the best results.
 If you would like to tackle various skin concerns and want to use more serums, specialists advise using 1-3 serums per morning routine and 1-3 serums for the evening routine.
 Using the correct procedure brings the most out of the ingredients in your products and helps to avoid confusion when layering and mixing.

-Another combination of serums to avoid is mixing vitamin C serums with retinol serums, as both ingredients are very complex, delicate compounds and will not work stably together.
+Can you mix serums containing vitamin C, with retinol serums?
+No, this is because both ingredients are very complex, delicate compounds and will not work stably together.
 Experts suggest this general rule of thumb: botanical ingredients, skin-calming ingredients and hydration mix safely, while other combinations might require some further thought.

 What’s even more important is to never mix your serums with SPF.
 Experts point out that SPF needs to be the final thing on your skincare routine.
 SPF acts by creating a barrier between the skin, UV light radiation and external pollutants.
-Mixing the SPF with your serums will make both ineffective as well, which leaves your skin unprotected from UV radiation.
+Mixing the SPF with your serums will make the SPF ineffective as well, leaving your skin unprotected from UV radiation.

 Can I Mix My Serum With My Moisturiser?

 Well, the quick answer is yes, you can mix serums with moisturisers.
-For this, you should follow the same guidelines as with mixing the serums.
+For this, you should follow the same guidelines as when you mix two serums together.
 Mix a couple of drops of serum in the palm of your hand with the moisturiser of your choice.
 Then just apply it to your face.
 This will save you some time on layering the different skin products in your skincare routine.

 However, it might be best to apply the serum onto your clean face then wait a couple of minutes before layering the moisturiser onto the serum.
 This will allow the serum’s potent solution to absorb into your skin in the correct concentration.
 While it is perfectly fine to mix serums with moisturiser, it might reduce some of the serum’s effects as it can reduce its potency.

-Nevertheless, both ways of application will produce considerable health benefits to your skin and it is purely up to you what approach to take.
+Nevertheless, both ways of application will produce considerable health benefits to your skin and it is purely up to you which approach to take.